trisweb/ShiftIt/README.md

 Notes on this Fork
 ------------------
-I created this fork from the original at fikovnik/ShiftIt because it had become stagnant for the past 2 years, and because I think that the original incarnation, with the simple feature set and small footprint, is the best one.
+I created this fork from the original at fikovnik/ShiftIt mainly becuase pre-compiled builds are so hard to find.
+Also because it had become stagnant for the past 2 years, and because I think that the original incarnation, with the simple feature set and small footprint, is the best one.

 I want to provide a good location to improve on this simple foundation, for myself to practice and work on OSX native applications, and provide ready-made builds for
 OSX 10.7 and up.
+Comments/Issues/Pull Requests are welcome and I'll do my best!
 Thanks! -trisweb

 Requirements
 ------------